openmindculture/tools-settings/techtips.md

 Git status: nothing to commit, working tree clean.
 Your branch is ahead of 'origin/main' by 2 commits.
 Use "git push" to publish your local commits.

+## Edit PDF metadata using exiftool
+exiftool -Title="New Title" -Author="New Author" -Subject="New Subject" -Keywords="PDF, Metadata" example.pdf